Spartan-119/Spartan-119/README.md

 ### Hi there 👋

 I code.
-Currently working as the Head of Data at VIRAL.<br>
+Currently working as Data Scientist at VIRAL.<br>
 I am into learning boxing these days.
 It was a mistake!<br>
 Have been playing 🎸 for over 10 years.
 So, if you got a gig, ping me yeah🤘<br>
 I am also guilty of spending too much time PETTING DOGS. <br>